farlee2121/DevEssentialsBlog/_posts/2021-03-12-Service-Locator-Hides-Circular-Dependencies.md

 Circular dependencies are rarely direct.
 The only way a developer can be sure there are no circular dependencies with Service Locator is to trace every dependency chain every time they add a dependency.

 I don't know any developers who are that disciplined.
 That also sounds like a boring, time consuming, and unsustainable practice.
 It is no surprise that some developer eventually sees a method they need, and takes it without considering downstream dependencies.
-This behavior accumulates over time, increasing the chance of cirular dependency until they are almost a guarantee.
+This behavior accumulates over time, increasing the chance of circular dependency until they are almost a guarantee.
 The longer the system lives, the more this happens, and the harder it is to fix.

 ## Conclusion